 Unclaimed Capital Credits

-Powder River Energy Corporation, a rural electric cooperative serving northeast Wyoming, has unclaimed 2015 Capital Credit checks for the people and businesses listed below.
-If you can help us locate anyone listed, please contact Member Service at Powder River Energy Corporation at 1-800-442-3630, or write to: PO Box 930, Sundance, WY, 82729.
-This notice expires Friday, September 28, 2018, and is published to fulfill the requirements of the cooperative’s bylaws and state law.
-Thank You.
-Powder River Energy Corporation is an equal opportunity provider and employer.
+Powder River Energy Corporation, a rural electric cooperative serving northeast Wyoming, maintains a list of members with unclaimed Capital Credit checks.
+The claim window for 2016 Capital Credits has closed.
+Former members can update their addresses through Member Service at Powder River Energy Corporation at 1-800-442-3630, or write to: PO Box 930, Sundance, WY, 82729.
+Each year a list is published to fulfill the requirements of the cooperative’s bylaws and state law.